 Electricity meters (see diagram below) are used at home to measure the energy transferred to all electrical appliances used at that particular house or building.
 The total cost is calculated using this formula:

 total cost = number of units × cost per unit

 In the formula one unit is 1 kWh.

 It is essential that energy is used efficiently by everyone nowadays, as excessive use causes more pollution to the environment and costs more.
 All appliances waste some energy when on, so only a proportion of the energy is utilised for the actual intended use.
 For example, a light bulb uses electricity when lit, but some of the output energy is heat, which is not actually needed from a light bulb.
-Heat is wasted into the environment.
-The more input energy (electricity) is utilised by an appliance for the intended use, the more efficient an appliance is.
+Heat is wasted energy going into the into the environment.
+The more input energy (electricity) utilised by an appliance for the intended use, then the more efficient an appliance is.